garrettsanders/NFL-Win-Loss-Machine-Learning-Analysis/README.md

 10) Defense scatter plot: This shows a different visual to comprehend the differences in defensive fantasy points on average on a weekly basis.

-11) Kicker Bar Chart: Made with Matplotlib showing the top 10 kickers of the NFL based on their fantasy points for the season.
+11) Kicker Bar and Line Chart: Made with Matplotlib showing the top kickers of the NFL based on their fantasy points for the season.